 Both of these channels have their own distribution cost, so it’s helpful to weigh them against each other.
 Hotel proprietors should allocate their inventory to the lowest-cost channel first, according to NRevPAR.

 True RevPAR, or TRevPAR, paints a more holistic portrait of a hotel’s revenue.
 TRev is the total revenue per available room.
 It tells you the average amount of money a guest is spending at your hotel, all things considered.
 Like NRevPAR, it can be calculated for a defined period of time, such as a week, month, or year.

 If your hotel offers additional amenities besides a bed to sleep in (perhaps room service, a bar or restaurant, a spa, gym access, or local tours), TRevPAR will give you a more accurate estimate of the revenue you’re bringing in per room, on average.
 Otherwise, NRevPAR should suffice for your purposes.

 You can use this metric to evaluate how much money your hotel’s amenities are bringing in.
 What’s particularly useful is that you can divide up this calculation to reflect revenue from a particular service, for example, revenue from the spa vs. revenue from your on-site bar.
 This will allow you to see how well specific attractions at your hotel are doing.

-NRevPAR and TRevPAR are calculated using different metrics.
+NRevPAR and TRevPAR formulas differ from RevPAR formula and are calculated using different metrics.
 Thus their formulas differ.
 Hotels that offer amenities at an additional charge will want to use TRevPAR for greater accuracy.
 For hotels on the bare-bones side, NRevPAR will suffice.
-Let’s first look at the calculation for NRevPAR.
+Let’s first look at the NRevPAR formula.

 You don’t need a RevPar calculator to do the equation.
 It’s simple enough to do without one.
 There are two ways to calculate NRevPAR: